DiscordBot-PMMP/DiscordBot/API.md

 ---

-## Discord api - weird things
+## Discord API - weird things

-Discord does do some fancy weird things a lot like minecraft, so I've listed a few things that are important to note.
+Discord does do some fancy weird things, so I've listed a few things that are important to note below.

-`discord gateway v10` The current version DiscordBot/DiscordPHP uses.
+`Discord Gateway v10` The current version DiscordBot-InternalBot/DiscordPHP uses.

-+ DM Channels (TODO Confirm on v8)
++ DM Channels
     + Each DM has its own channel however because discord makes ID's for those channels irrelevant of any user IDs so dphp sends a channel create event before any update to a DM such as sending a message, pinning etc. we cannot reliably store a DM Channel because of its unique ID's.